 Do I have to buy a license for each compute module I want to virtualize?

-You only need to buy one license per chassis.
-You can virtualize up to six compute modules with a single license.
+You can virtualize up to six compute modules in a single chassis with a single license.
 Please note the product is no longer available for purchase.
-See the Intel® Modular Server Virtualization Manager product discontinuance
+See the Intel® Modular Server Virtualization Manager product discontinuance.

 Are there any pre-requisites for installing the Intel® Modular Server Virtualization Manager?